akshaisarma/COMSW6111_P3/README.txt

 Queens due to street light issues.
 Department of Buildings dealt with Queens while Department of Sanitation dealt with Brooklyn.

+* Application:
+This will also help government agencies to make smart workload distribution in each borough.

 These are only a few of the rules that were generated.
 Even with the random sampling, we have a lot more interesting rules in the example-run.txt file.
-With more tweaking of the support and confidence parameters and possibly a larger sample, we may be able to even more richer results. obtain
+With more tweaking of the support and confidence parameters and possibly a larger sample, we may be able to obtain even more richer results.